icalbalino/intro-to-algorithms-with-js/README.md

 </table>

-**Space Complexity & Review**
+### **Space Complexity & Review**

-<br> "Yeah, so stacks and queues.
+"Yeah, so stacks and queues.
 Those are data structures.
 And it's all about the space that it takes up in memory, right?
 So if your algorithm is copying your array a bunch of times and you're making a new array, then in memory you're having like five arrays, and that's you know, a certain amount of space complexity".

-<br> "As time complexity, except that instead of the number of operations that are being executed, we're thinking about how much more space are we taking up?
+"As time complexity, except that instead of the number of operations that are being executed, we're thinking about how much more space are we taking up?
 So our array for every loop creating a new array".

-<br> "So things to think about when you're thinking about space complexity is are you making a new data structure?
+"So things to think about when you're thinking about space complexity is are you making a new data structure?
 How often are you doing it?
 In compared to in comparison to your input, and also with your call stack if you're doing recursion?
 That's another thing to consider is that that stack is also taking place in memory".

-<br> Kompleksitas waktu dari suatu algoritma menandakan total waktu yang dibutuhkan oleh program untuk berjalan sampai selesai.
+Kompleksitas waktu dari suatu algoritma menandakan total waktu yang dibutuhkan oleh program untuk berjalan sampai selesai.
 Kompleksitas waktu algoritma paling sering diekspresikan menggunakan the Big O notation.

-<br> The Big O notation memberi kita bahasa standar industri untuk membahas kinerja algoritme.
+The Big O notation memberi kita bahasa standar industri untuk membahas kinerja algoritme.
 Tidak mengetahui cara berbicara bahasa ini dapat membuat Anda menonjol sebagai programmer yang tidak berpengalaman.

-<br> The complexity differs depending on the input data, but we tend to weigh the worst-case.
+The complexity differs depending on the input data, but we tend to weigh the worst-case.

-<br> There are other notations that are typically used in academic settings.
+- There are other notations that are typically used in academic settings.
 Learn more [here](https://www.geeksforgeeks.org/analysis-of-algorithms-set-3asymptotic-notations/).
-<br> The complexity differs depending on the input data, but we tend to weigh the worst-case.
-<br> The Big-O Cheat Sheet [here](https://www.bigocheatsheet.com/)
+- The Big-O Cheat Sheet [here](https://www.bigocheatsheet.com/)